jesselawson/cares/docs/README.md

 3. **Experienced Associations**, which are high-priority units of knowledge about the world.

-A CA's behavior is governed by one or more subroutines that comprise that agent's **Model**.
+A Agent's behavior is governed by one or more subroutines that comprise that agent's **Model**.
 For example, say we have a collection of subroutines that we call "Apollo."
 The agent is an "Apollo" model.